 - Internet connection and registration are necessary for required software activation, membership validation, and access to online services

 You will be required to own your own copy of the Adobe Creative Suite Standard edition CS6.
 (At the time of publishing the course is compatible with CS4 & CS5.
 However, this may change if the school deems significant changes to the tools within the Creative Cloud will impact students education, At this stage the students will then need to have CS6 Creative Cloud).
 Illustrator, Photoshop, InDesign and Acrobat Pro.

 When you are subscribing to the Creative Cloud, you will need to provide proof of enrolment and a photo ID to receive your student discount.

 Connection to Internet is also required.
 There are no particular speeds or access that is a minimum requirement as all modules can be downloaded and saved to your computer.
 Training videos can be streamed at an optional dial up speed level if needed.
 This option has been provided for people in remote areas and limited access to high speed Internet.
 If you do have the option to have access to higher speed internet (cable or broadband), this will help you have a more timely access when you need to conduct design research on the web.

-Module 6 and 9 requires you to have access to an SLR camera: analogue or digital is fine.
-If you choose to use a digital camera it must be of at least 3 mega pixels.
-Module 10 and 11 will require that you photograph your work for packaging and portfolio projects, the camera you choose to work with in these projects is up to you, however if digital it must be of at least 3 mega pixels to ensure work quality.
+Module 6 and 9 requires you to have access to an SLR camera.
+Module 10 and 11 will require that you photograph your work for packaging and portfolio projects, the camera you choose to work with in these projects is up to you.
 You must also possess knowledge basic knowledge of how to operate an SLR camera.